jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 .. [#f1] This option results in the creation of a copy-on-write file on the
          filesystem to keep data persistent over a reboot.

+..
+FIXME: @schaefi: is this correct?
+.. [#f2] Note that the default primary group is taken from the system on
+         which KIWI is run, not from the system that KIWI is building.